CMPSC405-Deep-Learning-Spring2025/activity1-team-luke-arina/writing/reflection.md

 How could you adjust weights or activation functions to improve accuracy?
 What did you notice about how small changes (e.g., weights) affect outcomes?

+Our networks output made sense because the results we got connected to the weights we created and the numbers we set in our simulation.
+After running our first simulation with the peanut butter and jelly sandwiches, we ran it with another food and changed the numbers, and our ouput changed.
+We noticed that based on the weight, the changes to the input values are not equal because they are weighted differently.

 ### Ethics

 What potential biases or ethical considerations could arise in your example scenario?

+In our example, all of the input values are biased to the individual person.
+For example, one person could think one thing is healthier or more appetizing than another person.

 ### Reflection

 What was easy to understand about the neural network?
 What challenges did they face?

+The easiest part about figuring out how neural networks work was figuring out